ALEHACKsp/vandal/README.md

-⚡ Vandal is an in-development, library independent, menu framework written in C++17, currently only coming with direct rendering support for DirectX 9.
+⚡ Vandal is an in-development menu framework written in C++17, currently only coming with direct rendering support for DirectX 9.

 # Performance
 ### CodeFactor